 Step 4: Be active whenever you can

-Besides its impact on weight management, regular physical activity promotes heart and brain health, as well as stress reduction.
-Moderate physical activity can support fertility efforts naturally, and a recent small study showed that lack of physical activity (being sedentary) combined with excess fat mass reduced fertility in both men and women.
+Besides its impact on weight management, regular physical activity promotes heart and brain health, and stress reduction.
+Moderate physical activity can support fertility efforts naturally.
+A recent small study showed that lack of physical activity, combined with excess fat mass, reduced fertility in both men and women.

-There has been some debate, however, about whether too much vigorous exercise can have a negative impact on fertility.
-Currently, there is not enough high-quality evidence to support this; however, there is a clinical trial underway (Physical Activity and Fertility Care Study (PACE)) out of the University of California, San Francisco, that is looking at this very topic.
+However, there has been some debate about whether too much vigorous exercise can have a negative impact on fertility.
+Currently, there is not enough high-quality evidence to support this; however, there is a clinical trial underway (Physical Activity and Fertility Care Study (PACE)) from the University of California, San Francisco, looking at this very topic.

 What does this mean for you?

-Keeping your body moving for at least 150 minutes a week in activities such as brisk walking, biking, swimming, aerobics, etc. and standing more than you sit throughout the day can help you boost fertility.
-It is important to discuss your exercise habits and plans with your health care provider.
-If you are trying to lose weight, your health care provider may want you to engage in more than 150 minutes a week of physical activity.
-Athletes, runners, and those who participate in more vigorous activities should work with their health care provider, as well, to monitor their health status and share any concerns for getting pregnant.
+Keeping your body moving for at least 150 minutes a week in activities such as brisk walking, biking, swimming, aerobics, etc., and standing more than you sit throughout the day can help you support your fertility.
+It is important to discuss your exercise habits and plans with your healthcare provider.
+If you are trying to lose weight, your healthcare provider may have different recommendations.
+Athletes, runners, and those who participate in more vigorous activities should also keep their healthcare provider in the loop with their training regimen while trying to conceive.

 Fertility and its connection to lifestyle behaviors is a growing field of research.
 While some areas need more data to build consistent recommendations, there is no doubt that eating nutritious foods, taking a high-quality multivitamin, being active, and keeping your mind and body strong through stress reduction, can only help the body prepare for conception.